void

 Background

-Uršulinky is the good soldier's term for Klášter Voršilek, a monastery with adjoining church in at Národní třída in Prague, until 1918 Ferdinandová třída.
-It belongs to the Ursuline order, a catholic organisation that is mainly preoccupied with the education of girls.
+Uršulinky is the good soldier's term for Klášter Voršilek, a monastery with adjoining church at Národní třída in Prague, until 1918 Ferdinandová třída.
+It belongs to the Ursuline order, a Catholic organisation that is mainly preoccupied with the education of girls.
 It derives its name from St. Ursula.
 From 1958 the building complex has been under heritage protection.

 Quote(s) from the novel